Oral presentations will be given throughout the day beginning at 9:00 AM and end at 5:00 PM.

 Located in the Henry Hall Atrium and the Grand River Room of Kirkhof Center.

-There will be Panel Presentations and Film & Video Presentations located throughout the Mary Idema Pew Library.
+There will be Panel Presentations in Kirkhof Center, and Film & Video Presentations displayed in the Mary Idema Pew Library.

-The Red Wall in Lake Ontario Hall will also have the fishladder exhibit on display.
+The wall in the Kirkhof Center Lobby will also have the fishladder exhibit on display.

 Browse presentations, read abstracts, and create your own personalized schedule.